frconor-ebook/meditations/_posts/2025-07-09-rich-before-god.md

 This thought can help us to take advantage of our circumstances, to make reparation for our sins, to become detached from earthly goods.

 One day, like any other day, will be our last on earth.
-We don\'t know when that is going to be.
+We don't know when that is going to be.
 On this very day that we are speaking, thousands of people have died or will die in the most diverse circumstances.
 Many of them were probably unaware that their time was up, and that they would have no more time to improve.

 Some have died with their hearts immersed in things of little or no importance in terms of eternal life.
-Others have died who have been involved in the same activities but have kept their sights on God.
+Others have died who have been involved in exactly the same activities but have kept their sights on God.

 The passing things of this world cannot be the source of our true joys.
 It is these latter people that have come into possession of that marvelous treasure which "neither dust nor moth can consume" (Matt.
 6:20).

-At the moment of our death, when the state of our soul is fixed forever, God may say to us that same word that He said to this rich man, "Fool!"
+At the moment of our death, when the state of our soul is fixed forever, God may say to us that same word that He said to this rich man: "Fool!"

 Afterwards, it is impossible to change.
 The destiny which awaits us is a consequence of our behavior on earth.
 "If a tree falls to the south or the north," we are told in the Book of Ecclesiastes, "in the place where the tree falls, there it will lie" (Eccles.
 11:3).

 This is the reason for Our Lord's frequent warnings for us to be on the watch (cf. Matt.
 24:42-44; Mark 13:32-37).
 Death is not the end of existence, but the beginning of a new life.

-Christians can\'t write off or minimize the importance of our temporal existence since it is the very means by which we prepare for our definitive life with God in heaven.
+Christians can't write off or minimize the importance of our temporal existence since it is the very means by which we prepare for our definitive life with God in heaven.
 To yield a rich harvest before God, we have to sanctify this same ordinary life and our use of material goods.

 Every other lifestyle is built upon sand.
 The Psalms say, "Surely every man stands as a mere breath!
 Surely man goes about as a shadow! ... man heaps up and knows not who will gather" (Ps.
 39:5-6).